AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 **Step 2: Write the Connect Wallet Function**

-- The `header/index.tsx` file is the header of our TicTacToe dApp.
-It allows users to connect their Portkey wallet with the TicTacToe dApp.
+- The `header/index.tsx` file is the header of our Tic-Tac-Toe dApp.
+It allows users to connect their Portkey wallet with the Tic-Tac-Toe dApp.

 - Before users can interact with the smart contract, we need to write the `Connect Wallet` function.

 - Find the comment `// Step C - Connect Portkey Wallet`.

-- Replace the existing connect function with this code snippet:
+- Replace the existing **`connect`** function with this code snippet:

 ```javascript title="header/index.tsx"
 const connect = async (walletProvider?: IPortkeyProvider) => {